toastal/elm-applicatives-and-json-decoders/README.md

 ```

-And let's apply values to completion
+And let’s apply values to completion

 ```elm